SkyStoreOFL/skys_megaphone/README.md

 -- Language for the resource ('es' for Spanish, 'en' for English, etc.)
 Config.Locale = 'es'

--- Framework detection ('auto' for automatic detection, 'qb' for QBCore) Config.Framework = 'auto'
+-- Framework detection ('auto' for automatic detection, 'qb-core' for QBCore, 'es_extended' for ESX) Config.Framework = 'auto'
 ```